anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 > Note that each feature (enc_dim=32) has a distance and an associated p-value.

 We could repeat this process for tensor outputs at various layers in our model (embedding, conv layers, softmax, etc.).
-Just keep in mind that our outputs from the reducer need to be a 2D matrix so we may need to do additional preprocessing such as pooling 3D embedding tensors.
-[TorchDrift](https://torchdrift.org/) is another great package that offers a suite of reducers (PCA, AE, etc.) and drift detectors (MMD) to monitor for drift at any stage in our model.

-> Another interesting approach for detecting drift involves training a separate model that can distinguish between data from the reference and production distributions.
+Another interesting approach for detecting drift involves training a separate model that can distinguish between data from the reference and production distributions.
 If such a classifier can be trained that it performs better than random chance (0.5), confirmed with a [binomial test](https://en.wikipedia.org/wiki/Binomial_test){:target="_blank"}, then we have two statistically different distributions.
 This isn't a popular approach because it involves creating distinct datasets and the compute for training every time we want to measure drift with two windows of data.

+> [TorchDrift](https://torchdrift.org/){:target="_blank"} is another great package that offers a suite of reducers (PCA, AE, etc.) and drift detectors (MMD) to monitor for drift at any stage in our model.

 ## Outliers

 With drift, we're comparing a window of production data with reference data as opposed to looking at any one specific data point.
 While each individual point may not be an anomaly or outlier, the group of points may cause a drift.
 The easiest way to illustrate this is to imagine feeding our live model the same input data point repeatedly.
-The actual data point may not have anomalous features but feeding it repeatedly will cause the feature distribution that the model is receiving to change and lead to drift.
+The actual data point may not have anomalous features but feeding it repeatedly will cause the feature distribution to change and lead to drift.

-> When we identify outliers, we may want to let the end user know that the model's response may not be reliable.
-Additionally, we may want to remove the outliers from the next training set or further inspect them and upsample them in case they're early signs of what future distributions of incoming features will look like.

 <div class="ai-center-all">
     <img width="600" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/monitoring/outliers.png">
 </div>

 Unfortunately, it's not very easy to detect outliers because it's hard to constitute the criteria for an outlier.
 Therefore the outlier detection task is typically unsupervised and requires a stochastic streaming algorithm to identify potential outliers.
 Luckily, there are several powerful libraries such as [PyOD](https://pyod.readthedocs.io/en/latest/){:target="_blank"}, [Alibi Detect](https://docs.seldon.io/projects/alibi-detect/en/latest/){:target="_blank"}, [WhyLogs](https://whylogs.readthedocs.io/en/latest/){:target="_blank"} (uses [Apache DataSketches](https://datasketches.apache.org/){:target="_blank"}), etc. that offer a suite of outlier detection functionality (largely for tabular and image data for now).
 We can use these packages with our [pipelines](pipelines.md){:target="_blank"} or even [Kafka](https://kafka.apache.org/){:target="_blank"} data streams to continuously monitor for outliers.

+> When we identify outliers, we may want to let the end user know that the model's response may not be reliable.
+Additionally, we may want to remove the outliers from the next training set or further inspect them and upsample them in case they're early signs of what future distributions of incoming features will look like.

 ```python linenums="1"
 from alibi_detect.od import OutlierVAE